History and Aims

 The members of the ITIA hail from all corners of the earth, reflecting the multi-lingual and multi-cultural nature of

 The business of the ITIA is conducted in accordance with the ITIA Constitution/Bunreacht by the Executive Committee, elected each year in October by the Annual General Meeting.
-The ITIA has four permanent sub-committees, the Professional Membership sub-committee, the Certification sub-committee, the Community Interpreting sub-committee and the Continual Professional Development sub-committee.
+The ITIA has three sub-committees, the Professional Membership sub-committee, the Certification sub-committee and the Continual Professional Development sub-committee.
 Where necessary, ad hoc committees are created for individual tasks.

-The ITIA publishes a monthly ezine, the ITIA Bulletin and a journal, Translation Ireland which is published each year.
+The ITIA publishes a bi-monthly ezine, the ITIA Bulletin and a journal, Translation Ireland which is published each year.

 The ITIA holds its meetings, and social and continuing professional development events throughout the year at the Irish Writers' Centre, 19 Parnell Square, Dublin 1.